imsaeedafzal/HtmlDomParser/README.md

 - Copy the attributes inside when innerHtml content is replaced.
 - Supports the dirty bad/or dirty html templates too.
 - More features coming soon.

+*Note: The work is in progress.
+You all are welcome to contribute to make this library awesome.*